Usage + quotas

 - Stop the widget when exhausted — the bot returns the configured fallback message instead of replying past the cap.
 (Trial default.)

-Pick the policy that fits your tolerance under Usage & Billing → Usage limits → When your monthly budget is exhausted.
+Pick the policy that fits your tolerance under Usage & Billing → Usage limits.

 Where usage lives